 Timeline for selecting the option

 Students must choose the credit/no credit option during the first half of the course term (for example, the first eight weeks of the semester, the fourth week of the summer session, or by the fourth week of an eight-week course), or before completing half the lessons of a correspondence course.
-Students must submit a credit/no credit form with LAS Student Academic Affairs after receiving written approval from their advisor.
+Students must submit a credit/no credit form which will be reviewed by their department advisor.

 Amending your request